 - Winners of Daughters of the American Revolution city-wide essay contest

-- Consecutive state winner of the Zaner-Bloser National Handwriting Contest
+- Grand National and State level winners in the Zaner-Bloser National Handwriting Contest

 - Winners of the Daughters of the Republic of Texas Essay Contest